tagoso/dataviz-tago-so/src/uniswap.md

 ![v3 Tick and Price](./images/CleanShot%202568-08-07%20at%2015.25.43@2x.png)

-[v3 Tick and Price (In-range Only)](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=1376548147#gid=1376548147) outputs a snapshot of what virtual liquidity would look like if the price were located at each tick.
+[v3 Virtual Liquidity by Tick](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=1376548147#gid=1376548147) outputs a snapshot of what virtual liquidity would look like if the price were located at each tick.

 | Column                         | Meaning                                                               |
 | ------------------------------ | --------------------------------------------------------------------- |